 Welcome to Eclectic – formerly Pack Mule for the New School – is a blog written by Foster Dickson, a writer, editor, and teacher who lives in Montgomery, Alabama.
-The blog has taken on a wide variety of subjects during its eight years, since 2010, but its main ones are the culture of the Deep South, the arts & humanities, education, and issues of progress and social justice.
-You can follow the blog here by using the red button the right side of the page, or you can keep up with new posts by liking Foster Dickson’s author pages on Facebook, Amazon, or GoodReads, by following him on Twitter or Instagram, or by connecting with him on LinkedIn.
+The blog has taken on a wide variety of subjects during its nine years, since 2010, but its main ones are the culture of the Deep South, the arts & humanities, education, and issues of progress and social justice.
+You can follow the blog here by using the button the right side of the page, or you can keep up with new posts by liking Foster Dickson’s author pages on Facebook, Amazon, or GoodReads, by following him on Twitter or Instagram, or by connecting with him on LinkedIn.

-His most recent book, Children of the Changing South, was published by McFarland & Co. in 2011.
+Foster’s previous book, Children of the Changing South, was published by McFarland & Co. in 2011.
 This edited collection (with Foster’s introduction) contains memoirs by eighteen writers and historians who grew up in the South during and after the Civil Rights movement.
 The Alabama Writers Forum’s review of the book stated, “Besides being a great read, this collection provides a valuable new perspective on Southern history.”

 Foster’s other published books are biographical works on two often-neglected Southerners, The Life and Poetry of John Beecher (Edwin Mellen Press, 2009) and I Just Make People Up: Ramblings with Clark Walker (NewSouth Books, 2009), and a book of poetry, Kindling Not Yet Split (Court Street Press, 2002).
 He also acted as general editor for the place-focused curriculum guide Treasuring Alabama’s Black Belt (Alabama Humanities Foundation/Auburn University at Montgomery, 2009).